-Other references

-Matlab (student edition) is available for purchase in the campus computer store, and can be installed on your own computer.
+Other references: Matlab (student edition) is available for purchase in the campus computer store, and can be installed on your own computer.
 Wikipedia has many useful discussions of topics covered in the course.
-A number of texts are available to teach Matlab and applications.
-An example is: Essential MATLAB for engineers and scientists (3rd ed., Elsevier, 2007) by Hahn is in the UT Library as an ebook that can be read on the internet, via the UT license.
+A number of texts are available to teach Matlab and applications, and the Matlab help files are extensive.

 Course Work and Grades: Grades (plus minus grades are assigned): Examinations (2 in-class and a final exam): 50%; ~8 Weekly Quizzes 20%; Homework 30% (There will be ~8 homework assignments, many using Matlab.
+This course carries the Quantitative Reasoning flag.
+Quantitative Reasoning courses are designed to equip you with skills that are necessary for understanding the types of quantitative arguments you will regularly encounter in your adult and professional life.

 Prerequisites: Experience with a scientific programming language (Matlab is best) and completion of mathematics courses required of your degree plan (normally calculus plus Math 427K and 427L or equivalent).
 For Geophysics Majors GEO 325J (Matlab and Fortran Programming) is a prerequisite.
+There are no set prerequisites for graduate students (GEO 383D)

 Course Topics: The course covers topics essential to geophysical data processing, many related to time series analysis.
 Lectures and homework follow the course notes.
 An approximate schedule (Excel file) is posted on the Blackboard site.
-Topics include the first 5 chapters of the course notes.
-(1) Data processing concepts; analog and digital signals, frequency content, analog to digital conversion, dynamic range and precision, statistics, review of complex numbers and sinusoids, the decibel scale, and review of matrices and vectors.
-(2) The Discrete Fourier Transform (DFT), Fourier series and complex notation, transition from the Fourier series to the DFT, DFT conventions and interpretations, DFT power spectrum and filtering applications.
-(3) Time domain linear digital filters, moving average and autoregressive filters, the impulse response, discrete convolution and correlation, convolution theorems, filter transfer functions, inverse filters, filtering examples and applications.
-(4) Random variable concepts, probability density functions and common pdf's, the correlation coefficient, multiple random variables, stacking to reduce noise, estimates and confidence intervals, Monte Carlo experiments.
-(5) Least squares and maximum likelihood principles, least squares in matrix notation, underdetermined problems, weighted least squares, applications.
-We use Matlab throughout and the first 2 weeks are devoted to learning, re-learning or reviewing Matlab.
+Topics include the first 7 chapters of the course notes.
+(1) Data processing concepts; analog and digital signals, frequency content, analog to digital conversion (2) Mathematical tools: dynamic range and precision, statistics, review of complex numbers and sinusoids, the decibel scale, and review of matrices and vectors.
+(3) Linear systems and linear digital filters.
+(4)The Discrete Fourier Transform (DFT), Fourier series and complex notation, transition from the Fourier series to the DFT, DFT conventions and interpretations, DFT power spectrum and filtering applications.
+(5) Time and frequency domain data processing, convolution theorems, filter transfer functions, filtering examples and applications.
+(6) Random variable concepts, probability density functions and common pdf's, correlation coefficient, multiple random variables, stacking to reduce noise, estimates and confidence intervals, Monte Carlo experiments.
+(7) Least squares and maximum likelihood principles, least squares in matrix notation, weighted least squares, applications.
+We use Matlab throughout and the first 2 weeks are devoted to learning or reviewing Matlab.